-Lee Karen Stow is a Photographer and Visual Researcher working with and alongside women survivors of war, conflict, persecution and displacement towards alternative perspectives in conventional ‘war photography’.
+Lee Karen Stow is a Photographer and Visual Researcher working with and alongside women survivors of war, conflict, persecution and displacement and offers alternative perspectives of conventional ‘war photography’.

 In 2010, The Art House staged the touring project 42 – Women of Sierra Leone, a powerful and moving photographic exhibition celebrating women’s beauty, strength, and resilience in West Africa.
 Through a series of intimate portraits, Stow captures the enduring spirit of women who face unimaginable adversity in their daily lives.
 Despite Sierra Leone’s status as the poorest country in the world, with a life expectancy of just 42 years for women, Stow’s work radiates hope, dignity, and inspiration.